boy and girl

 Contributory negligence is generally proven by the facts of the case.
 Precedent (prior case law) is often used in negligence cases and is generally accepted of being of at least some benefit.

 Foyle Legal is a personal injury law firm specialising in the personal injury suffered as a result of motor vehicle accidents, work accidents, medical negligence, criminal assaults (criminal injuries compensation) and public liability.
-At Foyle Legal, we have a team of experienced workers compensation lawyers and ligation lawyers specialising in negligence claims. your first attendance is obligation free if you choose not to proceed.
+At Foyle Legal, we have a team of experienced workers compensation lawyers and ligation lawyers specialising in negligence claims.
+Your first attendance is obligation free if you choose not to proceed.

 We provide a no win no fee legal service and can help to advise you regarding your legal rights and whether you can show that a defendant’s conduct constituted a defendant’s breach of their duty of care.